Day 1 : 7th September 2025

 Post-Conference Fieldtrip Technical Briefing

 Briefing will be held to inform the details of the post-conference fieldtrip.
+This event will be held after closing ceremony (17.30) in Hyatt Ballroom.